Astrotech Corporation: Film restoration, correction, and enhancement

-Astral Images sells film to digital image enhancement, defect removal and color correction software, and post processing services, providing economically feasible conversion of television and feature 35mm and 16mm films to the new 4K ultra-high definition (UHD), high-dynamic range (HDR) format necessary for the new generation of digital distribution.
+Astral Images sells conversion of film to digital images, using defect removal and color correction software, and post processing services, providing economically feasible conversion of television and feature 35mm and 16mm films to the new 4K ultra-high definition (UHD), high-dynamic range (HDR) format necessary for the new generation of digital distribution.
 Astral Images' core technology is sourced from decades of image research from the laboratories of IBM and Kodak combined with classified satellite technology from government laboratories.

 Vaccine development

 Sourced from NASA's extensive microgravity research, Astrogenetix is applying a fast-track on-orbit discovery platform using the International Space Station to develop vaccines and other therapeutics.

 Space operations

 Prior to the 2014 Lockheed Martin acquisition, Astrotech provided both the government and commercial space markets with satellite processing services through its Astrotech Space Operations (ASO) subsidiary located in Titusville, Florida, three miles (5 km) from the Kennedy Space Center.
-It has more than 150000 sqft of clean room processing space, and services payloads, or satellites, for United Launch Alliance’s Atlas and Delta rocket families, Orbital Sciences’ Taurus and Pegasus, and SpaceX's Falcon 9 launch vehicles.
+It has more than 150000 sqft of clean room processing space, and services payloads, or satellites, for United Launch Alliance's Atlas and Delta rocket families, Orbital Sciences' Taurus and Pegasus, and SpaceX's Falcon 9 launch vehicles.
 Astrotech owned and operated processing facilities located on Vandenberg Space Force Base at the Western Range in California.
-Also in California, ASO provides payload processing and facilities management support for the ocean-going Sea Launch program at the Home Port Facilities in Long Beach.
+Also in California, ASO provided payload processing and facilities management support for the ocean-going Sea Launch program at the Home Port Facilities in Long Beach.